 Full Tank of Gas

 Personally, I always like to keep the gas tank of my modified van filled up now.
-This way, I don’t have to worry that I won’t have enough gas to get to a safe place in case of an emergency.
+This way, I don’t have to worry that I won’t have enough gas to get to a safe place in an emergency.

 While I learned to keep extra clothes for hot weather during summer hurricanes, I also found from the recent winter storm that I also need to make sure my kids and I have winter coats, gloves, and boots.